 HALOCK Security Labs today announced that it has become a Champion of National Cybersecurity Awareness Month (NCSAM) 2018.
-It will be joining a growing global effort among businesses, government agencies, colleges and universities, associations, nonprofit organizations and individuals to promote the awareness of online safety and privacy.
+It will be joining a growing global effort among businesses, government agencies, colleges and universities, associations, nonprofit organizations and individuals to promote the cyber security awareness of online safety and privacy.

 A multi-layered and far-reaching campaign held annually in October, NCSAM was created as a collaborative effort between government and industry to ensure all digital citizens have the resources needed to stay safer and more secure online while also protecting their personal information.
 As an official Champion, HALOCK Security Labs recognizes its commitment to cyber security, online safety and privacy.